tum-gis/road2citygml3/src/guideline/guideline.rst

 Concepts for modelling vegetation are provided within a specific `Vegetation module. <https://docs.ogc.org/is/20-010/20-010.html#toc40>`_

 * Similar to *CityFurniture*, these objects are usually represented with prototypes using implicit geometries.
+* Vegetation can be represented either as solitary vegetation objects, such as trees, bushes and ferns, or as vegetation areas that are covered by plants of a given species or a typical mixture of plant species, such as forests, steppes and wet meadows.
 * *Vegetation* models can be abstract representations derived from height, trunk diameter and crown diameter information or more realistic 3D models.

 .. figure:: ../figures/vegetation.PNG